-District Index (increasing Democratic vote share) We note several specific features of the proposed plan (selected districts are identified in purple).
+District Index (increasing Democratic vote share)

+We note several specific features of the proposed plan (selected districts are identified in purple).
 First, Democratic voters are disproportionately removed from districts such as 2, 10, 9, 8 and 12 that would be competitive in an unbiased map (a process known as "cracking"), and placed into uncompetitive districts such as 22, 16, 15, 14 and 23 (a process known as "packing").
 Second, the list of outcomes between Districts 22 and 12 is very nearly flat, which is a hallmark of maps created with the assistance of computer algorithms designed to automate the gerrymandering process.
 Finally, the predicted vote share between districts 12 and 27 changes abruptly by about 10 points -- this represents a "wall" designed to protect legislators from changing voter opinions over time.

 We also compute two common numbers that political scientists use to "score" maps.
 The first such number is called the "mean-median" score: the difference in statewide vote percentage each party would need to win the majority of the chamber.
 For the proposed map, the Republican Party would need to win only 44.2% of the vote to win 16 seats, while the Democratic Party would need to earn 55.8%; the difference of these numbers gives a "mean-median" score of 11.6.
 The second such score is called the "partisan bias" score: the difference in the number of seats each party wins if each were to earn 50% of the vote.
 For the proposed map, the Republican Party would win 19 seats with 50% of the vote, while the Democratic Party would win only 12 seats; the difference of these numbers gives a "partisan bias" score of -7.

 Of course, no plan is going to be perfectly aligned with the ensemble, so just how gerrymandered is this plan?
 A little?
 A lot?
 An extreme amount?
 This question can be answered using statistics, by comparing each score above to the distribution of those scores within the 500,000-map ensemble.
-This is done in the figure below, and the results are disappointing.
-As shown in the following figure, both the "mean-median" and "partisan bias" scores are very far from their typical values within an unbiased ensemble.
+Unfortunately, the results are disappointing (See Figure 2 of our statement).
+Both the "mean-median" and "partisan bias" scores are very far from their typical values within an unbiased ensemble.
 In fact, the mean-median score for the proposed map is more extreme than 99.995% of ensemble values; that is fewer than 1 in 20,000 maps exhibit a similar score.
-The partisan bias score for the proposed map was the \most extreme score\ we observed in our 500,000 ensemble; only 1 in 3,000 maps shared this score.
-Finally, not a single map in our 500,000-map ensemble exhibited this level of bias on \both\ metrics!
+The partisan bias score for the proposed map was the most extreme score we observed in our 500,000 ensemble; only 1 in 3,000 maps shared this score.
+Finally, not a single map in our 500,000-map ensemble exhibited this level of bias on both metrics!

 This clear and extreme gerrymandering significantly reduces the competitiveness of our legislative races, depriving millions of Texans of the right to have a meaningful voice in who represents them.
-We urge the legislators to go back to the drawing board and return with a map that does not harm Texas voters.
-Math For Unbiased Maps TX (MUM\TX) is an interdisciplinary, nonpartisan coalition of Texas mathematicians, political scientists and philosophers working to ensure a fair and transparent redistricting process.
-Contact: or call Andrea K. Barreiro, Website: https://www.smu.edu/Dedman/Research/Institutes-and-Centers/DCII/Scholarship/Research-Cluster-on-Political-Decision-Making/MUM-TX
+We urge the legislators to vote against SB4, and then go back to the drawing board and return with a map that does not harm Texas voters.